Wondering how to travel more sustainably? Not sure what sustainable travel even means, really? We break it down for you

-We all love a good escape from time to time, but more of us are beginning to understand the potentially negative impact our holidays can have, and are seeking more sustainable ways to see the world.
+We all love a good escape from time to time, sure.
+But more of us are beginning to understand the potentially negative impact our holidays can have, and are seeking more sustainable ways to see the world.
 But what is sustainable travel, really?
-And how is it different from eco-tourism or ethical travel?
+And how is it different from ecotourism or ethical travel, if at all?

-The World Tourism Organisation gives a slightly better definition: the ‘management of all resources in such way that economic social and aesthetic needs can be fulfilled while maintaining cultural integrity, essential ecological processes, biological diversity and life support systems.’
+The World Tourism Organisation gives a slightly better definition of what sustainable travel is.
+They say it’s the ‘management of all resources in such way that economic social and aesthetic needs can be fulfilled while maintaining cultural integrity, essential ecological processes, biological diversity and life support systems.’

 You can start with finding eco-travel agencies to help you plan your holiday.
 They will advise you on all the essentials and find you the best deals available, which have the least impact on the environment.

 For example, Responsible Tourism focuses on helping you plan your holiday whilst treating local people well, and protecting wildlife environments in that region.
-They acknowledge that modern travellers prefer to fly to faraway destinations, but they work towards creating a positive impact on local cultures and live by the mantra, ‘Take only photographs, leave only footprints’.
-Atlas Unbound is a new operator focused on all-eco adventure tourism.
+They acknowledge that modern travellers prefer to fly to faraway destinations, but they work towards creating a positive impact on local cultures.
+They go by the mantra, ‘Take only photographs, leave only footprints’.
+Atlas Unbound is another operator focused on all-eco adventure tourism.

-There are plenty more responsible operators and advisors such as NOW travel, who offer travellers advice and hard questions to ask hoteliers about sustainability, and Nature Travels who donate 2% of their profits to conservation efforts in Sweden and offer a donation of £4.15 per person to Climate Care to offset the impact of your travel.
+There are plenty more responsible operators and advisors such as NOW travel, who offer travellers advice and hard questions to ask hoteliers about sustainability.
+Nature Travels donate 2% of their profits to conservation efforts in Sweden.
+They also offer a donation of £4.15 per person to Climate Care to offset the impact of your travel.